dihara/lptml/README.md

       - sudo pip-3.6 install cvxpy==1.0.14
       - sudo pip-3.6 install -f https://download.mosek.com/stable/wheel/index.html Mosek
 ```

-The first line is used to provide MOSEK with a valid license.
-The last one installs the library.
-Both lines can be removed if SCS is to be used.
+The number of pieces in which to map the input is controlled by lptmlCopies.
+Each piece contains lptmlFraction of all constraints.
+The number of machines that will run the tasks is controlled by num_core_instances.

 ```
     cmdenv: